 Speyside is the undisputed center for whiskey in Scotland, boasts the highest concentration of distilleries (more than half the distilleries in Scotland are located in Speyside.)
 Many of the distilleries use water straight from the river Spey in their production process.
 Speyside Scotches are thought to be the country’s most complex, and are known for their sweetness and elegant flavors and aromas.

 Islay (Pronounced “eye-luh”), scotch is considered to be the smokiest and strongest-flavored (some say it tastes of the sea) of the single malts.
 Their strong flavor is believed to be due to the region’s exposure to the high winds and seas of the west coast.

 The Highlands is the largest of the whiskey producing regions in Scotland and generally produces more full-bodies whiskies with deeper notes of peat and smoke.
-Due to the vastness of the region, Highland whiskies often taste very different from each other, from the extreme heathery, spicy character of Northern Highlands to the fruity whiskies of the Southern Highlands.
+Due to the vastness of the region, Highland w often taste very different from each other, from the extreme heathery, spicy character of Northern Highlands to the fruity whiskies of the Southern Highlands.

 Lowlands is located at the southernmost part of Scotland, and is a flat region with no mountains.
 Scotch from this region is generally considered as the most light bodied of the Single Malts.